andrew/ultimate-awesome/README.md

 - [awesome-machine-learning](https://github.com/RatulGhosh/awesome-machine-learning) - :book: List of some awesome university courses for Machine Learning!
 Feel free to contribute!.
 - [open-production-web-projects](https://github.com/sdil/open-production-web-projects) - List of Open Source production-ready web projects.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
-- [intertwingled](https://github.com/ahdinosaur/intertwingled) - A collection of videos to showcase the magic alchemy of computation.
 - [awesome-readme-tools](https://github.com/dhyeythumar/awesome-readme-tools) - A curated list of awesome readme tools. ✌.
 - [awesome-dynamic-graphs](https://github.com/domargan/awesome-dynamic-graphs) - A collection of resources on dynamic/streaming/temporal/evolving graph processing systems, databases, data structures, datasets, and related academic and industrial work.
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.